Aged Care Financial Sustainability: The Complete Guide for Providers

 Sustainable providers invest strategically in their future.
 This means facility refurbishment that supports higher accommodation pricing and better star ratings.
 It means technology investment that improves workforce productivity and clinical documentation quality.
 It means maintaining adequate cash reserves to weather unexpected events — whether a pandemic, a regulatory action, or a sudden spike in RAD refund obligations.

 Every capital investment decision should be evaluated against its impact on the three pillars.
 Will it increase revenue?
 Will it reduce costs?
 Will it strengthen the organisation's strategic position?
 If the answer is no to all three, the investment should be deferred.
+For providers navigating tight cash positions, 13-week cash flow forecasting provides the visibility required to sequence capital commitments without triggering liquidity stress.

 Building the Financial Sustainability Roadmap